 In this way, the project’s relation to ongoing debates in the relevant areas can be strengthened.
 At the same time, such a focus also promotes connectivity to rapidly developing Berlin projects in the fields of ancient philosophy, philosophical psychology and the history of science.
 Only through such an interdisciplinary embedding can sufficient light be cast on the Galenic writings, in which, alongside medical viewpoints, an important, often fundamental role is played by historical, natural historical philological, metaphysical, ethical, psychological and epistemological interests.

-Within this project critical editions of the following works are in preparation:
+Within this project critical editions of the following works are currently (February 2022) in preparation:

 The CMG and CML series, which are regarded as reference editions in the field of ancient medicine and have set new standards for historical-critical editions of specialist ancient texts beyond the field, continue to exist.
 The advisory board of the project also acts as the editorial board for the series.
 An anonymous peer-review process will decide on inclusion in the series.
 Print preparation is to be carried out largely by the external collaborators in cooperation with the De Gruyter publishing house through the use of suitable editing software.